nhn/tui.grid/docs/en/custom-event.md

 });
 ```

-The `GridEvent` class also has the `stop()` method which can be used to prevent default action of the event.
+The `GridEvent` instance also has the `stop()` method which can be used to prevent default action of the event.
 For example, if you want to prevent for a specific row not to be selected, you can attach a handler to the `click` event and call the `ev.stop()`.

 ```javascript
 grid.on('click', function(ev) {